Robust Trust: Abstract

 \section{Abstract}

-An agent chooses an action using her private information combined with recommendations from an informed but potentially misaligned adviser.
-With a known alignment probability, the adviser reports his signal truthfully; with remaining probability, the adviser can send an arbitrary message.
-We characterize the decision rule that maximizes the agent's worst-case expected payoff.
-Every optimal rule admits a trust region representation in belief space: advice is taken at face value when it induces a posterior within the trust region; otherwise, the agent acts as if the posterior were on the trust region's boundary.
-We derive thresholds on the alignment probability above which the adviser's presence strictly benefits the agent and fully characterize the solution in binary-state as well as binary-action environments.
+An agent chooses an action based on her private information and a recommendation from an informed but potentially misaligned adviser.
+With a known probability, the adviser truthfully reports his signal; with the remaining probability, he can send any message.
+We characterize optimal robust decision rules that maximize the agent's worst-case expected payoff.
+Every optimal rule is equivalent to a trust-region policy in belief space: the adviser's reported beliefs are taken at face value if they fall within the trust region but are otherwise clipped to the trust region's boundary.
+We derive alignment thresholds above which advice is strictly valuable and fully characterize the solution in both binary-state and binary-action environments.